 Law No. 2010-788 of 12 July 2010 known as the ‘Grenelle II Law’ has written into the environmental code that businesses, which have more than 500 employees, must carry out an assessment of greenhouse gas emissions.

 After a first assessment which was carried out in December 2012, we carried out a second assessment in December 2015 which included the sites of Condé sur Vire, Claix and Viroflay.

-You can also find below a review of our planned actions for the next 3 years to reduce greenhouse gas emissions.See review
+You can also find below a review of our planned actions for the next 3 years to reduce greenhouse gas emissions, with the goal of achieving a decrease of 6%.See review

 For the majority of its creams, Elle & Vire has chosen packaging which respects the environment, not just because of its composition but also because it is recyclable.